reiver/go-pathmux/README.md

 # go-pathmux

-Package **pathmux** provides a path oriented ("middleware") HTTP handler, which can hand-off to other HTTP handler for each host, for the Go programming language's built-in `"net/http"` library.
+Package **pathmux** provides a path oriented ("middleware") HTTP handler, which can hand-off to other HTTP handler for each path, for the Go programming language's built-in `"net/http"` library.

 Package pathmux is a HTTP request router, and dispatcher.